Bradycardia ACLS Algorithm

 The ACLS bradycardia algorithm is a part of the Advance Cardiac Life Support (ACLS) algorithm used in emergency medicine to manage patients with bradycardia.
 Bradycardia is a slow heartbeat condition, typically less than 50 beats per minute.

-It involves checking the patient for symptoms and figuring out what might be causing the slow heart rate, making sure their airway is clear, keeping an eye on vital signs such as heart rhythm, blood pressure, and oxygen levels, setting up IV access, and giving appropriate treatments like atropine, transcutaneous pacing, or dopamine/epinephrine if needed.
+It involves checking the patient for symptoms and figuring out what might be causing the slow heart rate, making sure their airway is clear, keeping an eye on vital signs such as heart rhythm, monitor blood pressure, and oxygen levels, setting up IV access, and giving appropriate treatments like atropine, transcutaneous pacing, or dopamine/epinephrine if needed.

 Treatment For The Bradycardia (Algorithmic Approach)